Electropolishing Service for Nitinol

 Electropolishing Nitinol improves the alloy’s resistance against corrosion as well as improves its durability by performing several different functions at once.

-- Deburring — Nitinol parts must be burr-free when used in medical applications for optimal safety.
+- Deburring: Nitinol parts must be burr-free when used in medical applications for optimal safety.
 Electropolishing is an effective method for removing burrs, leaving the surface of the metal free of micro-imperfections that can have a negative impact on performance.
+Learn more >

-- Ultracleaning — Electropolishing also removes debris and other embedded contaminants—an essential feature for medical devices.
+- Ultracleaning: electropolishing also removes debris and other embedded contaminants—an essential feature for medical devices.
 This is most beneficial for implantable medical devices, which must be sterile prior to implantation.
 Additionally, it provides a clean, bright appearance.
+Learn more >

-Electropolishing provides superior results when compared to passivation.
-While passivation eliminates contaminants from the metal’s surface, it doesn’t remove imbedded contaminants from the pores or imperfections in the metal.
-In addition, the passivation does not give you value added aesthetic feature that the electropolishing does.
+Electropolishing provides superior results for Nitinol when compared to passivation.
+While passivation eliminates contaminants from the metal’s surface, it doesn’t remove embedded contaminants from the pores or imperfections in the metal.
+Passivation does not give you value-added aesthetic that electropolishing does, and electropolished parts are passivated as part of the process.

 With that in mind, choosing electropolishing is the way to ensure the metal parts used are safer, longer lasting, and better suited for medical, and other critical applications.